COMPARING THE BIBLE AND THE QUR'AN

 There is also the important collection of the Muwatta of Malik.

-The Hadith are part of the Islamic canon, yet Sunni and Shia disagree dramatically over which Hadith to accept.
-This means that within Islam there are very different canons that are used.
+The Hadith are part of the Islamic canon, yet Sunni and Shia disagree dramatically over which hadith to accept, and some Muslims do not accept the Hadith at all.
+This means that within Islam Muslims do not agree about their canon.

-Some facts on the Sira.
+The Sira.
 The Sira are the biographies of Muhammad's life.
-These provide the context and chronology of his life, and thus the context and chronology of the Qur'an.
+They provide the context and chronology of his life, and thus the context and chronology of the Qur'an.
 The two oldest Sira are:

-As you can read and see, there are a lot of other essential books in Islam than just the Qur'an, and they are all much bigger than the Qur'an.
-Both Bukhari and Muslim contain more hadiths than the Qur'an's 6236 verses.
+Summary.
+As you can see, there are a lot of other essential books in Islam than just the Qur'an, and they are all much bigger than the Qur'an.
+Both Bukhari and Muslim contain more hadiths than the Qur'an has verses.
 I have been told by an ex-Muslim Islamic scholar that Islam is 10% Quran and 90% traditions (Hadith and Sira).
 The Quran is like the frame of a picture.
 It sets some boundaries, but the details of the picture are provided by the traditions.

-1. Do not think that the Qur'an and Bible are basically the same.
+1. Do not assume that the Qur'an and Bible are basically the same.
 The Bible contains the writings of many prophets from Moses to Jesus.
-It provides all its own context and is sufficient for Christian belief and practice.
 The Qur'an however, only has what Muhammad, one man, recited.
-It does not provide the context for what it says or have the essential practices of Islam; these come from other Islamic books.

 2. If Christians and Muslims want to compare books on any subject then the Hadith and Sira must be included in this comparison for it to be accurate and meaningful.
-The Hadith and Sira are part of the Islamic canon as much as the Qur'an is.
+The Hadith and Sira are an essential part of the Islamic canon.
 If you see an Islamic leader comparing the Bible to just the Qur'an then have the courage to explain why this is inadequate and misleading.

 3. In the media, Islamic leaders, and others, often say that certain practices, like female circumcision, are not authentic Islam because they are not in the Qur'an.
-However, statements like these are either ill-informed or deliberately misleading because authentic Islam is not based on the Qur'an but on the Qur'an and Sunnah.
-It is true that the Qur'an does not mention male or female circumcision, but this does not stop circumcision from being an authentic Islamic practice because it comes from the Sunnah.
+However, statements like these are either ill-informed or deliberately misleading because authentic Islam is not based on the Qur'an but on the Qur'an and Hadith.
+It is true that the Qur'an does not mention female circumcision, but neither does it mention male circumcision, and this does not stop circumcision being an authentic Islamic practice because it comes from the Hadith.

 Endnotes Where the hadiths are ordered according to topic.